tunaphish/blog/content/notes/inbox.md

 these notes rarely reflect my final or even my actual thoughts. some may be contradictory to what I think. however, to fully empower this method of notetaking I need to be able to link ideas, reconcile conflicting ideas or even discredit some of them.

 videos are good because they emphasize other skills that I lack. like speaking or conveying espression. things of that nature.

+# jun 14th

+Meds over events over project work

+Connecting ideas to make concentrations.
+Like Korean fashion reapers... connecting concentrations to other concentrations.
+Concepts to other concepts.
+Stories to other stories.
+Mechanics to other mechanics.
+Coffee shop.
+New wave coffee vs old wave coffee.
+Conversations in there.
+Nihilism vs... not nihilism.
+Sei breaks their spirit.
+Eli encourages them to move on.
+Live a life with no regrets.
+In comparison the work I’m doing right now feels really dry.
+How do you exhibit this kind of enthusiasm for bullshit...
+I kind of want to cruise right now.

+applying smart note taking to creative work.
+There’s two parts.
+Generating ideas.
+Mechanical work.
+The mechanics follow from the idea.
+The message.
+Kind of like baushaus.
+Form follows function.
+In this case the form is the concentration.
+Aka reaper daddies.

+System for managing resources.
+Ingredients get delivered.
+Fresh ones go bad.
+You have to preserve which lowers their usefulness or changes it.
+Some rare ingredients to bad after a day.
+You concoct potions from them.
+Rarer potions require a bunch of rare items delivered at once.
+You can supplement buy buying specialty ingredients but it’s expensive.

+Gather ideas in one place.
+Connecting them in novel ways.
+Let them produce ideas for you.
+Gather the best ideas from games you played.
+Stories you read visuals from movies.
+The coolest scene from moody was stabbing in the background. but it also allows you to develop ideas in parallel.
+This means you have multiple projects cooking.
+But like academic work there’s mechanical steps that need to be done.
+Instead of rearranging ideas and deleting redundant sentences.
+You are filming shots.
+Or you are drawing some lines.
+Remember the Pareto principal for short films is the strength of the script.
+It can apply again to mechanical work but it’s like 80 percent of the 20 percent.
+Numbers may be off but the point is some things are higher Impact.

+Morning papers should last until the stream ends.
+Then focus on editing your thoughts.
+This also means your sprint system might go out of date?
+Then what do you do films on... well it comes as a result of exocortex right?
+There needs to be something external to the exocortex guiding practical work.
+He probably talks about this later on actually.

+Line thickness is a practical specific thing.
+Your exocortex needs to be conceptual and general.

+gacha system <-> runescape clone

+well this is fun.
+Wanted to shoot out my website and finally move onto other stuff. super frustrating.
+I guess one lesson learned is to avoid 3rd party libraries or at the very least test things as you go. just because something is working in development mode doesn't mean it will work in the production build mode.

+I wonder if it's a folly to try and break my life into sprints and instead put my focus onto things where my focus lies.
+I should probably read the rest of the book though. reading the book has been really inspiring. having this "slip box" of ideas to dump into. connecting them. letting throw grow and come together gels exactly with how I work. the challenge comes from converting this for creative pursuits.

+my take with how this progresses for practical project is there's an external system. but it sounds like you need to be comfortable picking up and dropping things. which makes it a bit difficult as I want to start pumping out projects. maybe projects should be smaller in scope? especially video games? sprints could probably be consolidated down to one week even. let's see what the rest of the book has to say.

+as I read about more and more productivity systems it, I start agreeing with bruce lee's take more. things will naturally jump out at you based on where you are on life and that's okay.

+I had all these game ideas over the years that I sort of just forgot about.
+I attached gameplay and styles together. but what if that isn't necessarily what I wanted to do. what if I just had the random stylistic ideas. then random game ideas. scene ideas. and then craft a game out of all those things later...
+I'm getting really ambitious again when I don't even draw currently so maybe let's focus on this ideating phase right now.

+creating a space for your endeavors is so important...

+recognizing those spaces is important too

+give dogs and rena attention during breaks

+## code design

+Problem

+Options

+Solution

+# flow state

+## flow state as a front end developer

+atoms → pages system

+identify volatility, identify generality

+encapsulation

+## flow state as a back end developer

+Separate view from logic...

+Encapsulation

+Read book about flow state next

+Supplemented research in the mornings